 How many anchovies are in a gilda?

-One anchovy per gilda, in a zig-zag (folded in half) on the toothpick.
+One anchovy per gilda, zig-zag (folded in half) on the toothpick.
 Some generous versions use two anchovies.

-It's a valid and popular variation.
-Pickled anchovy (boquerón) provides less intensity than cured anchovy.
-The gilda with both boquerón and anchovy together (the "gilda completa") is extraordinary.
+It is a valid and popular variant.
+Boquerón has less intensity than cured anchovy.
+The gilda with both boquerón and anchovy together (the "complete gilda") is extraordinary.

 Where to buy piparras in Spain?